Raccoon-Developer-Blog/Honey/README.md

 - **Custom Typography**: Optimized for readability
 - **Responsive Layout**: Adapts to different screen sizes
 - **Accessibility**: WCAG compliant design
+- **No profile avatar**: Profile and edit profile screens do not use profile pictures or avatars

 ## 📦 Dependencies